liquidm/druid-dumbo/README.md

 ## About verify

 Verify uses camus counters in HDFS to compare the total number of events in HDFS vs. in druid.
 To do this, there is a hard coded aggregation count named "events".
-If the count mismatches or the schema, an ingestHadoop task is spawned.
+If the count mismatches or the schema, an [index hadoop](http://druid.io/docs/latest/Tasks.html#index-hadoop-task) task is spawned.

+If a ```source['input']['epoc']``` is set, verify will enforce the interval to not go beyond this point.
+This is useful, if you know you have incomplete HDFS data and want to keep the existing segments.

 ## About compacting

 Compacting verifies segmentGranularity and schema.
-If a mismatch is detected, an ingestSegment task is spawned.
+If a mismatch is detected, an [ingestSegment](http://druid.io/docs/latest/Firehose.html#ingestsegmentfirehose) task is spawned.

 ## About unsharding

 Druid does auto-merging of segments, however they must not be shared.
-That's why dumbo supports ```-m unshard``` to merge sharded segments together, i.e. it will spawn an ingestSegment job with sharding disabled.
+That's why dumbo supports ```-m unshard``` to merge sharded segments together, i.e. it will spawn an [ingestSegment](http://druid.io/docs/latest/Firehose.html#ingestsegmentfirehose) task with sharding disabled.

 ## Contributing